 Why are dealerships closing?

 At Holden New Zealand we are committed to putting the health and wellbeing of our customers, dealership staff and employees first.
-Therefore, in line with the Government raising the C-19 Alert to Level 4, we will be enacting a number of measures to stand alongside our fellow Kiwis and do our bit to limit the spread of the virus.
+Therefore, in line with the Government COVID-19 Alert levels, we will be enacting a number of measures to stand alongside our fellow Kiwis and do our bit to limit the spread of the virus.

 Will Holden NZ Head Office be open?

-No - the Holden Head Office in Mangere will be closed from Thursday March 26 for four weeks.
+No - the Holden Head Office in Mangere will be closed until Auckland is at Alert level 2 or lower.

 Can I get parts for my car?